lkmx/dojo/meta/type.md

 In the execution phase, software components are deployed and utilized.
 This is where they interact, function, and provide their intended value within a larger system or as standalone entities.

-- **[[Platforms]]**: Environments or systems in which software components are hosted and run.
+- **[[Platform]]**: Environments or systems in which software components are hosted and run.
 They provide the necessary infrastructure for the components to operate seamlessly.

 - **[[Tool]]**: Standalone utility software components designed for specific tasks.
 Once executed, they complete their designated function and deliver the intended outcome, streamlining or automating particular processes within the larger system.

-- **[[Services]]**: Software entities that deliver predefined functionalities.
+- **[[Service]]**: Software entities that deliver predefined functionalities.
 They operate autonomously, offering services without requiring deep interaction or understanding of their underlying mechanisms.

-- **[[Stores]]**: Software repositories or systems that manage, store, and retrieve data or other software resources.
+- **[[Store]]**: Software repositories or systems that manage and retrieve data or other software resources.

 - **[[Extension]]**: Software add-ons or modifications that amplify or modify the capabilities of an existing component, be it a system, tool, service, or store.